kennetpostigo/react-reach/README.md

 }`, {});

-//.reachWithDispatch() to make a query and dispatch actionCreator passed in
+//reachWithDispatch() to make a query and dispatch actionCreator passed in
 //I created this function for receiving data from the server and automatically caching it in the redux store.
 //To be used with redux-thunk or any similar middleware.
 //params: reachWithDispatch(url, query/mutation, queryParameters, actionCreator)

+import { reachWithDispatch } from 'react-reach';

 reachWithDispatch('localhost:1000', `{
     user(id: "1") {